wickdChromosome/variant_level_gene_annotation/README.md

 This is just a quick script that adds gene annotation using the hg38 gencode gene annotation file.
 A few notes:

-	- Variants overlapping more than one annotation will have multiple lines in the output file, and the missing value notation when there's no annotation is "." (at least I think these are true).
+	- Variants overlapping more than one annotation will have multiple lines in the output file
+	- the missing value notation when there's no annotation is "."
 	- This script was tested with the current hg38 annotation file from gencode(included in this repo).